 IPO Pang: We’re Here to Help

 When a Chinese venture is in distress, management needs to quickly determine its true causes and implement an action plan.
-This process is most effectively accomplished through an independent and objective third party familiar with both western and Chinese laws, business practices and cultures.
+An independent and objective third party, familiar with both western and Chinese laws, business practices and cultures, can most effectively assist.

 The IPO Pang team is comprised of experts in law, accounting (including forensic accounting), management, and regulatory affairs who perform a three-phase process to investigate and analyze the distressed venture, identify potential solutions, and implement them.
-Depending on the nature of a venture’s distress, we can also leverage IPO Pang’s network of government relations and influential business leaders to help bring about simple rational solutions that just need just a little “nudge” or encouragement from the right parties in order to succeed.
+Depending on the nature of a venture’s distress, we can use IPO Pang’s government relations and business leaders networks to develop and implement rational solutions to help our clients succeed.

 We help distressed foreign-owned ventures in China to restructure, re-organize, re-capitalize and change course through a range of services: